 Attendance policy.
 Students are expected to attend every lecture, barring such things as illness, weddings, funerals, family emergencies, UF-sanctioned extracurricular activities, and religious holidays of which I am informed in advance.
 Students who choose (for other reasons) not to attend class regularly are forfeiting the right to my help in office hours, including explanations of their mistakes on homework and exams.
-These students should also not expect replies to their emails, even for questions like "Is there an exam tomorrow?" or "Have you decided when the next exam will be?"
 Also be aware that the University of Florida Attendance Policies contain the following paragraph: